Protesters and federal agents clash during raid at Southern California farm

 Television images showed dozens of demonstrators gathered on a road between fields where uniformed officers stood in a line across from them.
 In other images, white and green smoke can be seen as protesters retreat.
 Other images showed protesters shouting at agents wearing camouflage gear, helmets and gas masks.
 It wasn’t clear why the authorities threw the canisters or if they released chemicals like tear gas.

 Another image from KTLA showed people sat against a wall with their hands bound in front of them; it wasn't clear if they were workers or protesters.
-The Department of Homeland Security didn't respond to requests for comment.
+A spokesperson for the Department of Homeland Security said they were executing a warrant at a marijuana facility.

 Glass House Farms said on social media that it was visited Thursday by officials for Immigration and Customs Enforcement and “fully complied with agent search warrants.”